 Microsoft Teams is a multifaceted software that allows for great team interaction.
-Teams features enable users to collaborate on documents in the Microsoft Office suite, such as, Word, Excel and PowerPoint documents, engage in virtual meetings with the ability to screen share or even host a webinar for up to 250 attendees.
+Teams features enable users to collaborate on documents in the Microsoft Office suite, such as, Word, Excel and PowerPoint documents and even engage in virtual meetings with the ability to screen share.

 Microsoft Teams Webinar Best Practices